bengroneman/Blue-G-Vue/README.md

 # BENGRONEMAN.TECH

 This is a SPA (Single Page Application) that is currently hosted using Netlify, and can be found at this [link](https://bengroneman.tech)
-I built this site out of a love for code, and a fondness of Vue.
+I built this site out of a love for code, and a fondness for Vue (JavaScript).
 I enjoy writing clean code, and this repository will be a lifelong representation of that.

 ## This website was built leveraging the following open source technologies